FLIF-hub/node-flif/README.md

 A note on `keepPalette`; by default, we read PNG images as 24-bit RGB or 32-bit RGBA. node-flif will automatically use a palette if the number of colors turns out to be low (doesn't matter if the original PNG is PNG8 or PNG24/32).
 The order the colors are stored in the FLIF palette is not related to the PNG8 palette order.
 By default it sorts on luma, the first component of YCoCg.
 The option `keepPalette: true` makes it read/write PNG8, and preserve the palette order.
 The FLIF format itself supports any palette order (though sorted on luma is slightly more compact to encode), and it supports more than 256 colors too.
 The main advantage of `keepPalette: true` is that you get full control over the palette order, and also a better memory footprint (because everything stays at 8-bit per pixel, no intermediate representation as 24-bit / 32-bit RGBA).

-TODO: Test `adaptive` to see if it takes 3 image paths or just 2.
-If 3 accept filepath or false?

 * * *

 ### Decode :star: